jaewon-cho/sdfasdf2dscf34fad.github.io/pages/resources.md

 All of our computational tools are available at our [GitHub](https://github.com/hemberg-lab) site.
 Please note that some of the older tools may not be actively supported any more as the people responsible for coding have moved on.

+### Spatial transcriptomics methods

+* [SCOTIA](https://github.com/Caochris/SCOTIA) is a python package for discovery of ligand-receptor interactions from high-resolution spatial transcriptomics data.

+* [SpatialQuery](https://github.com/ShaokunAn/Spatial-Query) is a python package for identifying cell type patterns in high resolution spatial transcriptomics data.

 ### Single-cell methods

 * [SC3](https://www.bioconductor.org/packages/release/bioc/html/SC3.html) is an R package for unsupervised clustering of scRNAseq data based on transcriptional profile.